cosmos72/schemesh/README.md

   the stem starts at the quotes.
 * autocomplete shell paths starting with ~
 * decide: (shell-backquote) should expand to a closure that accepts a parent job and creates a subshell with such parent job?
-* implement builtin "global", for running another builtin with its parent job set to (sh-globals)
-* add missing shell builtins: kill exit source
+* add missing shell builtins: kill
 * implement function (string->sh-patterns)